walaj/SeqLib/README.md

 Description
 -----------

-SeqLib is a C++ package for querying BAM and SAM files, performing BWA-MEM and BLAT operations in memory, and performing advanced filtering of reads using a hierarchy of rules.
-Currently, SeqLib wraps the following projects:
+SeqLib is a C++ library for querying BAM/SAM/CRAM files, performing BWA-MEM perations in memory, and performing sequence assembly.
+Core operations in SeqLib are peformed by:
 * [HTSlib][htslib]
 * [BWA-MEM][BWA] (Apache2 branch)
-* [FermiKit][fermi] (Apache2 branch)
+* [FermiKit][fermi]

 SeqLib also has support for storing and manipulating genomic intervals via ``GenomicRegion`` and ``GenomicRegionCollection``.
 It uses an [interval tree][int] (provided by Erik Garrison @ekg) to provide for rapid interval queries.